 Using an animal track to cut below a high point

-Our ridge walk can be traced from the orange scree in the centre.
+Our ridgewalk can be traced starting from the orange saddle in the centre

 Dinah nears the pinnacle